jerry856-ops/wrapped2025/README.md

 Rules:

-Output ONLY valid JSON.
+Output ONLY valid JSON

-Do NOT include explanations, comments, or markdown.
+Do NOT include explanations, comments, or markdown

-Match the structure exactly.
+Follow the structure exactly

 Context:
 Pretend you are summarizing my ChatGPT usage for the year.
 Make the stats feel realistic, slightly unhinged, and Gen-Z coded.
 This is NOT real data — it’s a fun recap.

-JSON structure to follow exactly:
+JSON structure:

 {
 "stats": {